What Are Pork Rinds? Can I Have Pork Rinds on Carnivore?

 Pork Rinds vs. Pork Bacon

-Pork bacon is a rich source of fat and protein with very low levels of carbohydrates, so it is a good choice for Carnivore meals.
-Pork rinds and pork bacon are pork-based snacks with savory flavors and crunchy textures.
+Pork bacon contains high levels of fat and protein, with very low levels of carbohydrates, making it a good choice for Carnivore meals.

 FeaturePork RindsPork Bacon